kishorebalaji55/Data-Visualisation-F1-Dashboard-using-R-Shiny/README.md

 **Tech Stack:** R, Shiny, Plotly, Tidyverse, bslib

 ![Dashboard Preview](<img width="1900" height="1076" alt="image" src="https://github.com/user-attachments/assets/2e587c33-375e-435b-9213-5b6c7009dabf" />)
-*(Replace this line with a screenshot of your dashboard once hosted)*

 ## 📖 Overview
 Formula 1 is often described as a data problem disguised as a sport.
 Standard broadcast graphics often focus on the *result* (who won?) rather than the *process* (how did they win?).